awsmin/wp-job-openings/readme.txt

 == Changelog ==

 = V 1.5.0 - 2019-10-26 =
-* Added: Ability to add 'From' and 'Reply To' mail addresses for Applicant notifications in settings.
+* Added: Ability to add 'From' and 'Reply-To' mail addresses for Applicant notifications in settings.
 * Fixed: Select2 library compatibility issues with other plugins.
 * Fixed: Application submission issue in Internet Explorer.
 * Fixed: Upload file extensions empty state issue in settings.